 - Décor, aesthetic or visual impact considerations (e.g., a mixed use living/family room might require less visual impact from the subwoofer than a dedicated home theater).

-How does Merlin work?
+How does the Subwoofer Matching Tool work?

-Merlin is our loudspeaker/subwoofer matching tool designed to take decades of audio experience and make finding the right subwoofer an easy process.
+The SVS Subwoofer Matching Tool is our loudspeaker/subwoofer matching tool designed to take decades of audio experience and make finding the right subwoofer an easy process.
 SVS subwoofers are designed to be compatible with all brands and models of loudspeakers.